jrussellfreelance/powershell-scripts/readme.md

 remove-all-print-jobs.ps1: Removes all jobs from all printers.

 send-email.ps1: Contains a function that sends an email.

+server-system-info-website.ps1: Grabs system information using WMI for each server listed in servers.txt and outputs it into the web root of a website.

 setup-domain-controller.ps1: Installs features for a domain controller.